openlit/openlit/README.md

     api_key="YOUR_OPENAI_KEY"
 )

-# Pass the above `client` object along with your DOKU URL and API key and this will make sure that all OpenAI calls are automatically tracked.
+# Pass the above `client` object along with your Doku Ingester URL and API key and this will make sure that all OpenAI calls are automatically tracked.
 dokumetry.init(llm=client, doku_url="YOUR_DOKU_INGESTER_URL", api_key="YOUR_DOKU_TOKEN")

 chat_completion = client.chat.completions.create(